or Call (877) 548-8089

 Is telemedicine good for anxiety and depression?

 Yes.
-Studies show videoconferencing therapy effectively reduces anxiety and depressive symptoms.
+Studies show videoconferencing therapy effectively reduces anxiety and depressive symptoms, and may make it easier for those struggling to leave home get the help they need.

 What about substance use and addiction treatment remotely?